-We are excited to share this 2019 edition of Earth, Wind, Sea and Sky; showcasing the summer research of the Protégés from the Significant Opportunities in Atmospheric Research and Science (SOARS) Program.
+We are excited to share this 2020 edition of Earth, Wind, Sea and Sky; showcasing the summer research of the Protégés from the Significant Opportunities in Atmospheric Research and Science (SOARS) Program.
 SOARS began in 1996, and remains true to its mission of increasing the diversity of the atmospheric and related sciences, by engaging students from historically underrepresented communities in STEM, in genuine research.
-Their ability to do excellent work in such a short period of time, is a credit to their hard work and dedication; and to the exceptional training, care, and guidance of their Mentors.
+The Protégés’ ability to do excellent work in such a short period of time and in a virtual environment is a credit to their hard work and dedication; and to the exceptional training, care, and guidance of their Mentors.
 We are ever so grateful for the Mentors’ commitment to the Program.

 The hallmark of the SOARS mentoring structure, which includes up to five (5) types of Mentors and a supportive learning community, continues to be the heart of the program and remains relevant.
 The Geoscience community continues to evolve and our scientific challenges change.
 As such, SOARS continues to adapt and grow, meeting the new needs of the field.
-Now in the fourth year, the SOARS scientific data and computation workshop recognizes the movement of geoscience literature toward sharing data and code; preparing Protégés with tools to flourish in an open-access environment.
-We recognize new careers in the atmospheric sciences are emerging that make use of weather and climate products; and there is a need for scientists to translate these products for fields as diverse as agriculture, emergency management, insurance, policy, and space weather, to name a few.
-Our professional development program, highlighted inside, exposes our Protégés to the many opportunities available to them, and prepares them to succeed not only in graduate school, but in careers beyond.
+Now in the fifth year, the SOARS computation and scientific data workshop (CDW) recognizes the movement of geoscience literature toward sharing data and code; preparing Protégés with tools to flourish in an open-access environment.
+This year’s CDW complemented the scientific communication and writing workshop (SCW) with weekly classes.
+We recognize new careers in the atmospheric sciences are emerging that make use of weather and climate products; and there is a need for scientists to translate these products for fields as diverse as agriculture, emergency management, insurance policy, and space weather, to name a few.
+Our professional development series, highlighted inside, exposes our Protégés to the many opportunities available to them, and prepares them to succeed not only in graduate school, but in careers beyond as well.

-Because of the 23+ year history and success of SOARS, we are able to tap into the strengths of our Alumni.
+Because of the 24+ year history and success of SOARS, we are able to tap into the strengths of our Alumni.
 Our Alumni also serve as Mentors, panelists, graduate-school selection advisors, and on the SOARS Steering and hiring committees.
-Beyond SOARS, our Alumni are filling leadership roles in our national societies, government, industries, and universities.
-Their perspective and leadership, along with that of our Mentors, sponsors, and partners, help SOARS to advance and remain a leader and valued partner in the community.
+Beyond SOARS, our Alumni are filling leadership roles in our national societies government, industries, and universities.
+Their perspective and leadership, along with that of our Mentors sponsors, and partners, help SOARS to advance and remain a leader and valued partner in the geoscience community.